marshallshen/blog/_posts/2017-01-05-cautions-on-delayed-jobs.md

 ---
 layout:     post
-title:      Cautions on Delayed Job
+title:      Cautions on delayed job in Rails app
 date:       2017-01-05
 categories: blog
 tags: ["Rails", "database"]
 blog: true
 ---

-# Cautions on delayed job in Rails app

 Delayed Job (DJ) is a database (DB) based asynchronous priority queue system.
 In most cases, each job is persisted as one record persisted in a relational database, which means it implements fundamental conccepts, and also inherits performant limitations of relational database.